 Before the esteemed director’s untimely passing in 1999, Stanley Kubrick had made an entreaty to his friend Steven Spielberg to consider taking on a long-gestating project, A.I.
 Artificial Intelligence.
 The story, about a mecha (robot) boy on a quest to become a real boy so that he could win the love of a human mother after she abandons him.
 Based on the Brian Aldiss short story Supertoys Last All Summer Long, Kubrick had been developing the project for some time when he suggested that Spielberg would be much stronger eliciting a performance from a child actor in the central role of the mecha boy, as well as the volume of special and visual effects such a film would need.
 Rather than let his friend’s wishes for the A.I. fade away after Kubrick’s passing, he, Kubrick’s widow Christiane, and brother-in-law Jan Harlan collaborated with Amblin Entertainment and DreamWorks Pictures to bring a unique collaboration between Kubrick and Spielberg (working as writer, director and producer) to the screen on June 29, 2001.
 Starring Haley Joel Osment as David, the mecha boy, Jude Law, William Hurt and Frances O’Connor, A.I. marked Spielberg’s first science fiction film set in the future.

-along with John Williams’ score, while the score, Jude Law’s Supporting Performance as Gigolo Joe and Steven Spielberg’s direction were
+Its stunning visual effects were nominated for an Academy Award, along with John Williams’ score, while the score, Jude Law’s Supporting Performance as Gigolo Joe and Steven Spielberg’s direction were all nominated for Golden Globes.

-The Pioneering World of Minority Report
+The Pioneering World of MINORITY REPORT

 2002